martonkaufmann/nvim-config/README.md

 `gcc` - toggle comment on single line\
 after selecting text in normal mode `v` comments can be toggled using `gc`\
 `:e!` - will remove all unsaved changes\
-`d0` - remove text starting from start of line until the cursor
+`d0` - remove text starting from start of line until the cursor\
+`ctrl+r` - paste text into search field

 set file format from windows to unix\
 `: e ++ff=dos `\